-12. Bedtime Routines - a time to convey love, value, and build good dreams.
-It is a good time for adults to retire as well.
+12. Bedtime Routines - bedtime is a time to convey love, value, and build good dreams.
+It is a good time for adults to retire, as well.
 Children need less sleep than us.
 So, when we retire early we can wake fresh and early before they arise.
 Then we can create and learn with a mind not weighed down by the events of the day.

 Next week we will talk about some ways to address mom's needs on this journey.

 Stay tuned, consider the above exercises, and above all--Enjoy the journey!

 I write newsletters with helpful tips that can impact homeschool moms on topics such as: Homeschooling, homeculture, momculture, and home management.
 I also inform moms of site news, upcoming events, new products, and special offers.
 Join us and enjoy the journey.

 Catch Tip Two: Checking the Pulse HERE.